 The census must also include people without a permanent place to live, so:

-Editor’s note: The census is a headcount of everyone living in the country, and must include people who are housed and those without a permanent place to live.
+Keep in mind: The census is a headcount of everyone living in the country, and must include people who are housed and those without a permanent place to live.
 For the unhoused, census enumerators work with local groups to identify outdoor and other locations where people are known to sleep.
 They’ll also attempt to find people in social service locations like shelters, soup kitchens and mobile food vans.

 People who are staying temporarily with friends or family as of April 1 should be included in that household’s count if it is their primary residence, however temporary.